ybertot/coq/doc/sphinx/language/gallina-extensions.rst

-In case one wants that some arguments of a given object (constant, inductive types, constructors, assumptions, local or not) are always inferred by Coq, one may declare once and for all which are the expected implicit arguments of this object.
+In case one wants that some arguments of a given object (constant, inductive types, constructors, assumptions, local or not) are always inferred by |Coq|, one may declare once and for all which are the expected implicit arguments of this object.
 There are two ways to do this, *a priori* and *a posteriori*.